puremourning/vimspector/README.md

 You can configure your choices in the `.vimspector.json`.
 See [the configuration guide][vimspector-ref-exception] for details on that.

+### Data breakpoints

+Data breakpoints are not supported by all debug adapters.
+They are breakpoints which trigger when some memory is read or written.
+They can be created:

+- For a given variable in the variables window (`<F9>` on variable)
+- For a given child variable in the watches or variables windows (`<F9>` on child variable)
+- For an arbitrary expression which evaluates to an address (`<F9>` in watch window, not on any variable)

+When specifying an expression, you can also specify a size.

+In general, if you hit `<F9>` (or whatever mapping you have) in the Variables or Watch window, you'll be adding a Data Breakpoint.
+If the context looks like a variable, then Vimspector will ask the debug adapter to create a data breakpoint on that variable expression.
+Otherwise, you'll be asked to enter an expression, or an address and a size, depending on the capabilities of the debugger.

+NOTE: Not all debug adapters support data breakpoints, and the ability to actually create them often depends on the hardware of the target.

 ### API Summary

 ***NOTE:*** Previously, ToggleBreakpoint would cycle between 3 states: